gausec/KingRailPopGen/analyses/ANGSD/NGSadmix.md

 - `-mTol`= include high quality genotypes only
 - `-seed 1`= seed for initial guess in EM algorithm
 - `-P`= number of threads
+- Note: I ran this analysis 3 times to test convergence using `-seed` 1-3.

 &nbsp;
 &nbsp;